NJUNLP/EAX/recipes/xpo.md

 ## Next Steps

 For the subsequent steps in the workflow, refer to the following documentation:
-- [Evaluation](eval.md): evaluate the DPO model on FLORES and any other datasets.
+- [Evaluation](../README.md#evaluation-on-flores): evaluate models on FLORES and any other datasets.